tvnn/netvisor/README.md

 ### Groups

 Groups let you visualize logical connections between services, such as a web app talking to its database, or representing network paths between different parts of your infrastructure.
+You can also create groups to represent the relatinoship between hosts and any virtualized services (ie Docker, K8s, LXC).
 You'll need to create groups manually.

 <p align="center">
   <img src="./media/group.png" width="400" alt="Group">